Emerald at a Glance

 Formation Process

-Emerald forms as a variety of the mineral beryl (beryllium aluminum silicate) when beryllium, aluminum, and silica combine in the presence of chromium or vanadium — the trace elements that produce the distinctive green color.
-This formation requires rare geological conditions: beryllium is relatively scarce in the Earth's crust, and its combination with chromium or vanadium in the right geological environment is uncommon.
-Emeralds form primarily in pegmatite veins (igneous rocks) and in metamorphic schists through hydrothermal processes.
-Colombian Emeralds formed in sedimentary host rocks through hydrothermal fluid deposition — a unique geological setting that produces the finest color quality.
-The inclusions characteristic of Emeralds (called "jardin" or garden) are evidence of the complex, turbulent conditions under which they form.
+Emerald forms when beryllium, aluminum, and silica combine in the presence of chromium or vanadium — the trace elements responsible for the green color.
+The catch is that beryllium is scarce in the Earth's crust, and getting it together with chromium or vanadium in the right environment is unusual.
+Emeralds form mainly in pegmatite veins and metamorphic schists through hydrothermal processes.
+Colombian Emeralds are different: they formed in sedimentary host rocks through hydrothermal fluid deposition, which is partly why their color is so good.
+The inclusions characteristic of Emeralds (called "jardin," meaning garden) come from the turbulent, messy conditions of their formation.

 Varieties